leobudima/elogii-blog/content/grocery-delivery-software-the-definitive-guide.md

 ### For grocery chains

-Like mom-and-pop stores, it isn’t easy grocery chains, either.
+Like mom-and-pop stores, it isn’t easy **grocery chains**, either.

 For you, grocery delivery software isn’t a huge investment.
 But it still helps you raise the efficiency and cost-effectiveness of your delivery.

 Specifically, the software is a one-stop solution.

-So, all you need is one tool to manage delivery at each one of your stores.
+So, all you need is **one tool to manage delivery at each one of your stores**.

 Regardless of whether it's a regional or nationwide chain of stores, you have complete control and visibility from one central location.